 Air_filter_bucket_soap_560

-After that give it another rinse through with clean, warm water to make sure it is properly washed.
+For this reason we recommend another rinse through with clean, warm water to make sure it is properly washed and often we would then repeat the cleaning process.

 At this point also a have a good check round the seams and corners to make sure the dirt is gone and give it a health check for tears, rips, seams broken or holes.